SoftBank shares fall as it doubles down on WeWork

-TOKYO (Reuters) - Shares of SoftBank Group Corp (9984.T) fell 2% in early trade on Wednesday as the tech conglomerate moved to take over beleaguered office-space sharing startup WeWork with a funding injection of more than $10 billion.
+TOKYO (Reuters) - Shares of SoftBank Group Corp fell 2% in early trade on Wednesday as the tech conglomerate moved to take over beleaguered office-space sharing startup WeWork with a funding injection of more than $10 billion.

 The deal takes SoftBank’s total investment in WeWork to more than $19 billion, sources told Reuters on Tuesday, with the money-losing startup now valued at just $8 billion.

-SoftBank’s shares have fallen 30% from their July peak as investor scepticism grows over the path to profitability for its cash-burning marquee investments like WeWork and publicly listed Uber Technologies Inc (UBER.N).
+SoftBank’s shares have fallen 30% from their July peak as investor scepticism grows over the path to profitability for its cash-burning marquee investments like WeWork and publicly listed Uber Technologies Inc.

 The highly leveraged group, which is facing chunky writedowns on the valuations of many of its tech bets when it reports second-quarter earnings next month, is seeking to avoid consolidating WeWork on its books, one source said.